-When Nana from our story is called on to look after her poorly grandson for the afternoon, she knows something that might just make him feel better - her 'magic' soup.
-Somehow, it seems to do the trick, even though she sneaks a few ingredients into it that he doesn't strictly like.
-But if he ever finds out, he won't kick up a fuss, because it tastes so good.
+When Nana's asked to look after her poorly grandson, she knows something that might just make him feel better - her 'magic' soup.
+Somehow it seems to do the trick, even though she sneaks in a few ingredients that he doesn't strictly like.
+But if he ever finds out, he won't kick up a fuss because it tastes so good.

-- Meanwhile, preheat the grill to medium-high.
-Toast the bread on both sides.
-Sprinkle the cheese on one side of each slice and grill until melted.
-Cut 3 star shapes from each piece of toast using a cookie cutter or snip out star shapes with scissors.
-(If you are serving anyone who is extra hungry, use extra bread and cut a large star from a single slice.)
+- Preheat the grill to medium-high.
+Toast the bread, then sprinkle the cheese on one side of each slice and grill until melted.
+Cut star shapes from each piece of toast using a cookie cutter, or cut star shapes with scissors.

-- Blend the soup until smooth, add the coconut milk, and season with pepper.
-Stir well to combine then ladle into 6 bowls and top each one with a cheesy star.
+- Blend the soup until smooth, add the coconut milk and season with black pepper.
+Stir well to combine, then ladle into bowls.
+Top with the cheesy stars and a twist of black pepper.

 Use leftover coconut milk on your morning cereal, in smoothies, or freeze in an ice cube tray until you make this recipe again.